Chr0n0AP/librtlsdr/README.md

 This is the forked version of RTLSDR library for building the REDHAWK rtldevice

 ## Build Requirements
-To building the rtlsdr library you will need the following packages:
+The following dependencies are needed to build the rtlsdr library:

-    libusb1.0-devel
+    libusb-1.0

 ## Build and Installation
 To build the library run the following commands: